txt/se17/README.md

 # Home

-The premise of this subject is that Software Engineering is the process of the:
+The premise of this subject is that Software Engineering is the process of the: design, construction and maintenance of good enough software, given the available resources.

-+ design,
-+ construction and
-+ maintenance of
-+ good enough
-+ software,
-+ given the available resources.

 The last point means that we are always trading off between what we want with what we need with what we've got.
-Software engineers, therefore are the people we look to:
+Software engineers, therefore are the people we look to: make and justify well-informed decisions about trade-offs in software engineering.

-+ Make and
-+ justify
-+ well-informed decisions
-+ about trade-offs
-+ in software engineering.

 This, in turn means that at any time, software engineering are aware of multiple possibilities and the reasons why we should be doing